joelparkerhenderson/agile-assessment/README.md

 <h2><a name="agile-values-exercise-idea">Agile values - exercise idea</a></h2>

-The exercise idea: compare the agile values to where the organation, teams, and individuals are, and want to be.
+The exercise idea: compare the agile values to where the organizations/groups/individuals are, and want to be.

 * Setup: show people the agile values as four left-to right lines.
 The lines can be stacked, or if there's enough space, then end-to-end.